The music industry is a fragmented and diverse world made up of executives, managers, publicists, musicians and everything in between.

 - Producer.
 A producer oversees and guides the entire recording process from pre-production to tracking.
 They draw the best out of the musicians, dial in sounds, choose which takes to use and more.
 Sometimes, they also provide or manage the funding for the projects, too.

 - Engineer or assistant engineer.
 An engineer is usually involved in setting up mics, tracking, editing and sometimes mixing.
 They play a big part in shaping the sound of the project.
 An assistant engineer will often take care of the “grunt” work, including cabling, mic positioning, editing and preparing mixes, carrying gear and so on.
+They often spend long periods in their chair, so you’ll need to enjoy music production to pursue it.

 - Studio manager.
 Sometimes a glorified custodian or administrator, a studio manager oversees that everything runs smoothly in the studio.
 They ensure everything in the building is in ship shape and tidy up as needed.
 They will also book sessions for musicians.